2008–09 All-Ireland Intermediate Club Hurling Championship

 The 2008–09 All-Ireland Intermediate Club Hurling Championship was the fifth staging of the All-Ireland Intermediate Club Hurling Championship since its establishment by the Gaelic Athletic Association in 2004.

-The All-Ireland final was played on 15 February 2009 at Croke Park in Dublin, between Blarney from Cork and Cappataggle from Galway.
+The All-Ireland final was played on 21 February 2009 at Croke Park in Dublin, between Blarney from Cork and Cappataggle from Galway.
 Blarney won the match by 2-14 to 1-12 to claim their first ever All-Ireland title.

+Nicky Horan (0-22) and Alan Dolan (1-19) were the championship's top scorers.